Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Grand Rapids.
-A Zillow study shows homes with solar panels sell for 4.1% more than comparable homes without them.
-For a typical Grand Rapids home valued at $250,000, that means an additional $10,250 in resale value.
+Yes, solar panels can increase your home value in Grand Rapids.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $250,000 Grand Rapids home, that could mean over $10,000 in added value.